Return to articles

 Fixed Wireless Internet in Rural Areas

 Fixed wireless home Internet means exactly what it sounds like.
 It is an Internet connection delivered to a fixed location (e.g., your home or office) from cell tower radio waves, meaning there is no need for direct lines to your home.
 It is a good way to get fast Internet to rural areas, but you might find that it is not the most widely available for more remote locations.
-Our top pick for reliable fixed wireless Internet in rural locations is Xtreme (Mediacom).
+Our top pick for reliable fixed wireless Internet in many rural locations is Xtreme powered by Mediacom.

 Dialup Internet in Rural Areas

-Deciding on Your Best Option for Rural Internet
+Deciding on The Best Rural Internet Options

 To sum it up, if you live in a rural area, your options for the best Internet may be limited.
 That being said, when you’re shopping for Internet service, first consider how much you want to spend and what speeds you’re looking for.
 Not sure what speed you need?
 Check out this quiz to find out your household’s Internet speed needs.